 Think back to the last time you had an outstanding customer experience.
 Maybe you received the wrong item you’d ordered online, called customer service, and had the correct item delivered to your doorstep the next morning.
 Maybe your flight got delayed by several hours and you received a voucher for a free flight the next time you booked with that airline.

 In today’s customer-centric marketplace, these types of stories are not uncommon.
-With the majority of companies – a whopping 89% – already competing mainly on the basis of the customer experience, it is no longer optional to provide customers with exceptional service.
+With the majority of companies already competing mainly on the basis of the customer experience, it is no longer optional to provide customers with exceptional service: According to a recent study by Aberdeen Group, companies with the strongest customer engagement and experience strategies retain an average of 89% of their customers, as opposed to 33% for companies with weak strategies (via Internet Retailer).

 Now think back to your last experience as a patient.
-Chances are you were made to wait to see your doctor and, when you finally got into the exam room, you had to repeat all of the information you’d already given about your illness or injury over the phone.
+Chances are you waited more than a couple of minutes to see your doctor and, when you finally got into the exam room, you had to repeat all of the information you’d already given about your illness over the phone.

 It’s no secret that health systems have historically failed to live up to patient expectations, with patient-centric approaches to care falling by the wayside as hospitals have instead focused on how to reduce costs and improve their bottom line.